Benzodiazepine Overdose: Treatment & What to Expect (2025)

 • Gastric lavage

-Overdose as a Sign of Addiction
+Overdose Is a Sign of Addiction

 One of the signs of addiction is overdose.
-You can overdose by taking too many benzos at once or by mixing a benzo with another respiratory depressant such as alcohol.
+You can overdose by taking too many benzos at once or by mixing a benzo with another respiratory depressant, such as alcohol.
 These are signs that you need benzo addiction treatment.